-• In 2021, Sadia launched a number of new products for different occasions and publics, strengthening the frozen products, Bemestar, Veg & Tal and Livre Lev lines.
+In 2021, Sadia launched a number of new products for different occasions and publics, strengthening the frozen products, Bemestar, Veg & Tal and Livre Lev lines.
 The brand remained ever present in the communication with women, strengthening an emotional tie in campaigns such as Holidays and special dates such as Mothers' Day and Christmas.
 To get closer to young people, we established a partnership with the NBA and developed actions for CCXP and Oscar.
 Furthermore, we pursued campaigns designed to boost BRF's Big Bets categories, such as Ready Meals and Pork, in which we encouraged consumption through a campaign led by the chef Felipe Bronze.

 • In the year of BRF's 87th anniversary, we celebrated 50 years of Lek Trek, Sadia's iconic character.
-In commemoration, we launched a and a theme-based exhibition in Concórdia (SC), the birthplace of Sadia.
+In commemoration, we launched a campaign with actions on TV and social media, and a theme-based exhibition in Concórdia (SC), the birthplace of Sadia.
 The mascot was created in 1971, as 'Frango Veloz', to mark the launch of smoked chicken and highlight the speed with which it could be prepared.
-His features evolved over the years, along with numerous international markets.
+His features evolved over the years, along with the consolidation of the Sadia brand, which is now a market leader, not only in Brazil, but in numerous international markets.